WebDevSimplified/Web-Dev-Simplified-Official-Blog/content/blog/2021-05/node-vs-element/index.md

 If you have worked with the DOM in JavaScript you have probably noticed that there are multiple ways to access the same element (`nextSibling`, `nextElementSibling`).
 This is really confusing since it is not obvious which you should use or even what the differences are between them.
 In this article I will go over these exact differences by explaining the difference between nodes and elements.

+*If you prefer to learn visually, check out the video version of this article.*
+`youtube: rhvec8cXLlo`

 ## Elements vs Nodes

 Of the two, elements are the easiest to understand since they are just HTML elements, such as a div, span, or body tag.
 Generally when you are working with the DOM you will be working with elements since most often you want to interact with HTML elements.